The Many Ways Addiction Affects The Family

 Many are still impressionable while forming their identity.
 Additionally, teens who have experienced parental substance abuse are more likely to abuse substances in adulthood.
 Teenage addiction stems from both external factors (like peer pressure in school) and internal factors (like genetics).

-Substances like Cocaine can over-stimulate teens, causing to them sleep less and perform poorly in school.
+Substances like cocaine can over-stimulate teens, causing to them sleep less and perform poorly in school.
 Opioids may produce euphoric effects, but consequently require frequent use with damaging side effects.

 When one member is addicted, the family as a whole can be negatively impacted by phenomena such as: